ncRNA-lab/Cucurbit_lncRNAs_landscape/README.md

 <br />

-<div align="justify"> This pipeline has been configured to be executed in a HPC cluster environment using the open-source workload manager Slurm and all the scripts that compose it are stored in <a href="Scripts">Scripts</a>. </div>
+<div align="justify"> This pipeline has been configured to be executed in a HPC cluster environment using the open-source workload manager Slurm.
+So, it was executed in <a href="https://garnatxadoc.uv.es/">Garnatxa HPC Cluster</a> located at Data Center of the Institute for Integrative Systems Biology (<a href="https://www.uv.es/institute-integrative-systems-biology-i2sysbio/en/institute-integrative-systems-biology-i-sysbio.html">I2SysBio</a>).
+All the scripts that compose the pipeline are stored in <a href="Scripts">Scripts</a>. </div>

 <br />